tsuki-lang/tsuki/spec.md

       0.0
 ```

-### `if val`
+### `if let`

-It is possible to use an optional's presence as a condition for an `if` expression, using the special `if val` construction:
+It is possible to use an optional's presence as a condition for an `if` expression, using the special `if let` construction:
 ```
-val num: ?Int = nil
+let num: ?Int = nil
-if val n = num
+if let n = num
    print("will not execute")
 ```
 The above code expands to the following:
 ```
-val num: ?Int = nil
+let num: ?Int = nil
 if Unwrap.has_value(num)
-   val n = Unwrap.unwrap(num)
+   let n = Unwrap.unwrap(num)
    do
       print("will not execute")
 ```

-It's possible to chain multiple `if val`s in one if statement, by separating the required values with a comma.
+It's possible to chain multiple `if let`s in one if statement, by separating the required values with a comma.

 ```
-if val address = user.home_address, val city = address.city
+if let address = user.home_address, let city = address.city
    print("Hello, " ~ city ~ "!")
 ```

-As can be seen on the example above, subsequent `val` declarations may depend on previous ones.
+As can be seen on the example above, subsequent `let` declarations may depend on previous ones.
 If at least one declaration fails, the entire arm is considered `false` and the next `elif` or `else` arm (or no arm) is executed.

 ## `match` expressions